 Related article: What is the best temperature and humidity for growing weed?

 Insufficient exposure to light is perhaps the most common reason that buds don’t grow to their maximum size.
 Plenty of light in the flowering phase is essential for big buds, although cannabis plants can survive without optimal quantities of light.
 The light must be intense, well- reflected, and with as full a spectrum as possible with an emphasis on the red and orange section of the light spectrum.

-We recommend switching to a 12-12 cycle during the flowering phase, although you won’t need to worry about this if you are growing an autoflower strain.
-Take care to ensure your buds aren’t too close to the lights, however, as too bright lights can damage developing buds leading to disappointing foxtails.
+We recommend switching to a 12-12 cycle during the flowering phase, although you won’t need to worry about this if you are growing with autoflower weed seeds.
+Take care to ensure your buds aren’t too close to the lights, however, as too bright lights can damage developing buds, leading to disappointing foxtails.

 The right strain can have a significant impact on the density of the bud.
 Indica dominant strains are preferable.
 As said in the introduction, some cannabis strains are more focused on bud production than others.
 Please rely on the advice of other fans of the brand of seeds you want, and don’t hesitate to ask the growers you follow on social media where they purchase their seeds.